yereverluvinunclebert/Panzer-Kill-gauge-VB6/readme.md

 * CCRSlider.ocx

 This OCX will reside in the program folder.
-The program reference to this OCX is contained within the supplied resource file Panzer Earth Gauge.RES.
+The program reference to this OCX is contained within the supplied resource file Panzer Kill Gauge Gauge.RES.
 It is compiled into the binary.

 * OLEGuids.tlb